 The procedure for changing a single sink to a double is a little more complicated than simply cutting a bigger hole.
-The main questions you're likely to have will probably concern the drainpipes.
+The main questions you're likely to have will probably concern the drain pipes.
 For example, you may be wondering whether each sink requires its own P-trap and what you're going to do with the garbage disposal and dishwasher drain hose.
 These and other issues are usually easy to resolve.

-Remove the Old Sink
+Remove the Old Kitchen Sink

 After you've cleared out the sink cabinet to give yourself plenty of room to work, turn off the water shutoff valves, open the faucet to drain it and disconnect the faucet hoses.
-Disconnect the dishwasher drain hose by loosening the clamp and pulling the hose off the tee on the sink tailpiece or garbage disposal.
+Disconnect the dishwasher drain hose by loosening the clamp and pulling the hose off the tee on the sink tailpiece or the garbage disposal.

-Disconnect the P-trap from the sink tailpiece or garbage disposal outlet by loosening the compression fitting using locking pliers if the nut is too tight to turn by hand.
+Disconnect the P-trap from the sink tailpiece or garbage disposal outlet by loosening the compression fitting, using pliers if the nut is too tight to turn by hand.
 It's a good idea to remove the trap altogether, because you'll probably have to modify it to accommodate two sink drains.
 You can re-use the old trap, and you don't have to add another one, but you'll need to add some new pipes and fittings.

 Once everything is disconnected, loosen the clips holding the old sink using a screwdriver and cut through the caulk between the rim and the top of the counter with a knife.
-Push the sink up to free it from the caulk, then lift it out and take it someplace where you can remove the faucet and strainer.
+Push the sink up to free it from the caulk, then lift it out and take it someplace where you can remove the faucet and sink strainer.

-Modify the Hole
+Modify the Sink Hole

 Changing Single Sink to Double

 In most cases, you'll be running horizontal pipes with a downward slope of 1/4 inch per foot from each drain tailpiece — or from the garbage disposal — to a tee that leads to the trap.
-A common mistake when connecting two bathroom sinks to one drain is the use of a sanitary tee for this connection.
+Note: A common mistake when connecting two bathroom sinks to one drain is the use of a sanitary tee for this connection.
 Lincoln County, Washington reminds you that you need a long sweep double wye for this connection.
 You might want to consult a double sink plumbing diagram to make sure you do it right.